scalacenter/scalajs-bundler/README.md

 `npmDevDependencies`: list of the NPM packages (name and version) your build depends on.

-`webpackVersion`: version of webpack to use.
+`version in webpack`: version of webpack to use.

 `webpackConfigFile`: configuration file to use with webpack.
 By default, the plugin generates a configuration file, but you can supply your own file via this setting.

-`webpackSourceMap`: whether to enable (or not) source-map.
+`emitSourceMaps in webpack`: whether to enable (or not) source-map.

 ## TODO

 - source-map support
 - caching
-- logs
 - code splitting support

 ## License